 Museum of Native American History: Learn about the history and heritage of the Native American people with this collection of over 10,000 Native American artifacts and collections both donated and on load.
 General admission is free.

-Walmart Museum Heritage Lab: Bentonville’s staple of the Square, the Walton 5 and 10, is closed for renovation, but you can still learn about the history of Walmart at their pop-up location at Ledger Bentonville.
+Walmart Museum Heritage Lab: Re-Opening This March!
 Try out new exhibits, technologies, and more, and get a glimpse into the future of the new Walmart Museum.
 The lab is open from 9 am to 6 pm daily and from 12 to 7 pm on Sundays with free admission.

 Peel Museum and Botanical Garden: Learn about the apple industry that was thriving in Bentonville from the 1800s to the 1920s with free interactive tours of the historic Peel Family home, and explore beautiful summer blooms in the botanical garden.

 Compton Gardens and Arboretum: This oasis with an impressive selection of native plants, trees, and greenery is free to enjoy in Downtown Bentonville from dawn to dusk every day.
-Find OZ Art scattered throughout the trails, or pop into the building from 8 am to 5 pm weekdays, and find an informative exhibit about the history of the Buffalo river.
+Find OZ Art scattered throughout the trails, or pop into the building from 8 am to 5 pm on weekdays and find an informative exhibit about the history of the Buffalo River.

 Explore the outdoors!

 From our miles of mountain biking trails to our quilt of parks, you can spend all day, every day outside!
-Here’s just a few options:
+Here are just a few options:

-High temps in the forecast?
-Cool off at a splash pad—Lawrence Plaza, Creekside Park, or even the pool.
+🌊 High temps in the forecast?
+Cool off at a splash pad— Creekside Park or even the pool.
 Check out all of the city of Bentonville’s parks and amenities here.

 Check out our events calendar!